stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 ### Loader

-Initially we will load separate images for each 'face' of the cubemap texture.
-The code roughly follows the same pattern as the chalet texture with the following differences:
+Initially we will load a separate image for each face of the cubemap texture.

-The texture is configured with six array layers (for each face of the cube):
+First a texture is configured with an array layer for each face of the cube:

 ```java
 ImageDescriptor descriptor = new ImageDescriptor.Builder()